bpmutter/xyz/about.markdown

 ### Hey there!

-#### My name is Jin Young, and I like to write about small snippets of my life and share them with the world.
+#### My name is Jin Young, and I like to write to materialise my ever-changing thoughts on my life's journey.

 I try to seek new ideas and engage with them intentionally.
-On that principle, [jinyoung.xyz](https://jinyoung.xyz/){:target="_blank"} is a medium through which I hope to live a more conscious life.
+On that principle, [jinyoung.xyz](https://jinyoung.xyz/){:target="_blank"} is a medium through which I hope to keep a good record of my recent endeavours and ultimately live a more conscious life.

 Best way to reach out to me is via [email](mailto:jinyoungsjourney@gmail.com){:target="_blank"} and [github](https://github.com/jinyoungch0i){:target="_blank"} is my creative outlet.